CarlosADuranVIllalobos/Health-Assistant-Chatbot/README.md

-# Travel Spanish Chatbot
+# Health Assistant Chatbot

-This repository demonstrates how to build a customized AI chatbot to help users practice and learn useful Spanish for traveling.
-The chatbot is designed to handle conversations in both English and Spanish, making it an ideal tool for English speakers looking to improve their Spanish language skills.
+This repository demonstrates how to build a customized AI chatbot designed to provide basic medical advice.
+The chatbot is intended for demonstration purposes only and should not be used as a substitute for professional medical advice, diagnosis, or treatment.

 ## Table of Contents